SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

     error nt_status_not_support

-Matters: The listening port of Samba server under Host macOS is not `139`.
+Matters: The listening port of Samba server under Host macOS is not `139`, but

+is `445`, please use `smbclient -L 192.168.1.2 -p 445 -U sharewithdebian`.

 Fixed or not: Fixed.